Bank of Credit and Commerce International: Investigations begin

-BCCI's demise began in 1986, when a U.S. Customs undercover operation led by Special Agent Robert Mazur infiltrated the bank's private client division at Tampa, Florida, and uncovered their active role soliciting deposits from drug traffickers and money launderers.
+BCCI's demise began in 1986, when a U.S. Customs undercover operation led by Special Agent Robert Mazur infiltrated the bank's private client division in Tampa, Florida, and uncovered their active role soliciting deposits from drug traffickers and money launderers.
 This two-year undercover operation concluded in 1988 with a fake wedding that was attended by BCCI officers and drug dealers from around the world, who had established a personal friendship and working relationship with undercover agent Mazur.
-At the same time he was dealing undercover with BCCI executives, Mazur used his undercover operation to establish a relationship with the hierarchy of the Medellin Cartel as one of their sources for laundering drug proceeds.
-Mazur's and others' roles in the sting operation were highlighted in the film The Infiltrator (2016).
+At the same time he was dealing undercover with BCCI executives, Mazur used his undercover operation to establish a relationship with the hierarchy of the Medellín Cartel as one of their sources for laundering drug proceeds.
+Mazur's and others' roles in the sting operation were highlighted in the film The Infiltrator (2016, adapted from the eponymous autobiography).

-In 1988, the bank was implicated for being the center of a major money laundering scheme.
+In 1988, the bank was implicated as the center of a major money laundering scheme.
 After a six-month trial, BCCI, under immense pressure from U.S. authorities, pleaded guilty in 1990, but only on the grounds of respondeat superior.
 While federal regulators took no action, Florida regulators forced BCCI to pull out of the state.

 In 1990, U.S. Senator Orrin Hatch presented an impassioned defense of the bank in a speech on the Senate floor.
 He and his aide, Michael Pillsbury, were involved in efforts to counter the negative publicity that surrounded the bank, and Hatch solicited the bank to approve a $10 million loan to a close friend, Monzer Hourani.